ljcucc/legcy-wiki/md/irc.md

 > this is my note of IRC

+> I found out that there are too few IRC resources on the Internet, so I decided to make a complete guide to introduce IRC.

 IRC, as known as internet relay chat. which is a kind of realtime web chat protocol.

 unlike discord, Telegram or WhatsApp, IRC only do what "protocol" do, transfer message and sort of things.
 IRC also have features, like channels (simluar to rooms in Telegram, and same as discord's channel), or modes (simular to discord roles), and DMs.